 The approach that I have taken in setting these allocations is to commit most of the Department's resources to the bodies that we fund, and to keep only very limited funds back at the centre.
 This necessarily means that I am left with very little flexibility to deal with risk, for example to meet unforeseeable changes in circumstances and priorities that will arise, particularly in the latter years of the Spending Review period.
 So, while these allocations set out my firm plans for the next four years, they cannot be immutable, particularly for the third and fourth years.
 I must ask you to build into your own plans some flexibility in the later years.
-My intention, of course, would be to minimize any changes to budgets, and to keep them below 5 per cent of your overall allocation in any case.
+My intention would of course to minimize any changes to budgets, and to keep them below 5 per cent of your overall allocation in any case.

-The Resource DEL Budget is split into three sub-totals.
-The Administration budget is the amount available for net expenditure on administration and management of your organisation.
-The reducing budget over the period reflects the priority I place on ensuring that funds are used for front-line delivery.
+The overall budget is split into two sub-totals, Resource and Capital.
 Further information about the nature of these control totals and the flexibility between budgets can be found in Annex A.